All application materials need to be submitted by the deadline of October 1. We do not accept late applications.

-The completed application will consist of:
+The completed application will include:

-- Curriculum vitae (CV) or resumé
+- Curriculum vitae (CV) or resumé; including list of publications

-- Official PhD program transcript
+- A copy of your PhD program transcript

 - Three letters of recommendation (uploaded through the online application)

 Letters should be addressed to the "Selection Committee."